eth-sri/EventRacer/README.md

 Checking a website for races
    * Obtain a ER_actionlog file by exploring a website with an instrumented browser (see https://github.com/eth-srl/webkit)
+      * You can use the binary distribution from http://eventracer.org/ and use only the browser from it.
    * Run the race analyzer
       * <code>bin/eventracer/webapp/raceanalyzer [the ER_actionlog file]</code>
       * The above command starts a web server on port 8000 (can be changed with a --port parameter to the above command)